enort/TrailFinder/README.md

 # TrailFinder

+## Technology

-TrailFinder is a Spring Boot/Maven project built using Eclipse IDE
+TrailFinder is a Spring Boot/Maven project built using Eclipse IDE and will be using Google APIs on the Google Maps platform.

 ## Description

 TrailFinder is an application that will allow users to view trails near them as well as custom user created hike events.
-These events will be created with an associated user profile and contain information such as the distance the hike event will be, when it is schedul- ed, and where it starts geographically.
+These events will be created with an associated user profile and contain information such as the distance the hike event will be, when it is scheduled, and where it starts geographically.

 ## Authors
 Konrad Schaller (Backend and service layer)